Demi Rose Flaunts Major Cleavage In Plunging Figure-Hugging Mini Dress

-On Tuesday, the social media model Demi Rose Mawby shared yet another sizzling snap for her 10.3 million followers to enjoy.
+On Tuesday, social media model Demi Rose Mawby shared yet another sizzling snap for her 10.3 million followers to enjoy.

-In the picture, the bombshell posed outside, surrounded by green foliage, in a plunging, figure hugging emerald dress from Club L London.
+In the picture, the bombshell posed outside, surrounded by green foliage, in a plunging, figure-hugging emerald dress from Club L London.
 Demi flaunted her amazing figure in the sparkling mini dress.
-Her ample cleavage, tiny waists, and toned legs were on full display.
-The stunner paired the sexy look with a pair of earrings, a statement ring, and a dainty cross necklace.
+Her ample cleavage, tiny waist, and toned legs were on full display.
+The stunner accessorized the sexy look with a pair of earrings, a statement ring, and a dainty cross necklace.

 She styled her light brown hair in tousled waves, giving her even more sex appeal.
 Demi opted for subtle makeup that included peach blush, voluminous lashes, and nude lipgloss.